 TR-132.
 Balance funding to achieve scheduled progress on mobility targets/level-of-service standards for all modes within the Mobility Management Areas, by using results from monitoring the targets/level of service to prioritize transportation facility and service investments.
-Available funding is defined in each update of the Transportation Facilities Plan.
-Also in the TFP are project descriptions and priorities, and Performance Targets against which performance can be measured.
-Need policy direction with regard to the effort to "meet" Performance Targets.
-Staff recommends to use "meet" for consistency with other policies.
-Staff note: MIP will include timeline for performance, no need to state in policy Edit Policy Provide and prioritize transportation funding to meet Performance Targets for each mode.
-HR-133.
+Performance Targets against which performance can be measured Edit Policy Provide and prioritize transportation funding to meet Performance Targets for people walking, biking, riding transit, and travelling in a car.
+TR-133.
 Provide adequate transportation funding to ensure that adopted level-of-service standards are met.
 For multimodal concurrency, the defined "standard" is a mode-neutral approach of Supply (Concurrency Account Credit) > Demand (Concurrency Accound Debit).
 The policy is reframed (draft TR-132) to fund projects to meet Performance Targets for all modes.
 Repeal.
 TR-134.
 Take one of the following actions if transportation funding falls short of meeting the city's adopted level of-service standards and methods of obtaining more revenue have been exhausted: 1.
 Review and adjust the city's overall land use vision to lower the overall transportation demand to help the transportation system to operate within adopted levels-of-service; 2.
 Review and adjust the level-of-service standards; 3.
 Reallocate capital resources to implement mobility options that maintain or enhance level-of-service.
-This "legacy" policy reflects the vehicle-specific level-of-service standards that multimodal concurerncy will replace.
+This "legacy" policy reflects the vehicle-specific level-of-service standards that the multimodal concurerncy standard will replace.
 The process steps and actions are not policy.
 The Mobility Implementation Plan will describe the specific response options in the situation in which the Concurrency Account Credits are drawn down to zero.
-Repeal Concurrency Principle Basis of New Policy Draft New Policy New A Chair: Don't use the term "Concurrency Account Credit/Debit" in policy - it is an implementation term that should be included and defined in the MIP.
-Define concurrency in the Mobility Implementation Plan and implement through the Traffic Standards Code.
-Define Concurrency Account Credit/Debit.
-New Employ a citywide multimodal approach to transportation concurrency that provides an adequate supply of mobility to meet the demand from new development.
-New B New A and New C cover the topic of supply and demand.
-Drafty policy New B does not add any new or different direction.
-It could be removed without consequence to policy direction fo concurrency.
-New/Not needed Evaluate each development proposal to ensure that Concurrency Account Credits are available to meet the demand generated by the development.
-New C Chair: Policy should tie together the land use, the infrastructure, and the performance of the infrastructure.
+Repeal Recommended New Policy New Policy A Define concurrency in the Mobility Implementation Plan and implement through the Traffic Standards Code.
+New Employ a citywide multimodal level-of-service concurrency standard that provides transportation facilities that meet the demand from new development.
+New Policy B Policy should tie together the land use, the infrastructure, and the performance of the infrastructure.
 New Plan for transportation system projects to accommodate the forecast demand and to meet Performance Targets in each update of the Transportation Facilities Plan.